usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Single-factor-otp-device.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
     <td>A single-factor OTP device generates OTPs.
-This includes hardware devices as well as software-based OTP generators installed on devices such as mobile phones.
-This device has an embedded secret that is used as the seed for generation of OTPs and does not require activation through a second factor.
+This category includes hardware devices as well as software-based OTP generators installed on devices such as mobile phones.
+These devices have an embedded secret that is used as the seed for generation of OTPs and does not require activation through a second factor.
 The OTP is displayed on the device and manually input for transmission to the verifier, thereby proving possession and control of the device.
 An OTP device may, for example, display 6 characters at a time.
 A single-factor OTP device is <i>something you have</i>.<br><br>

 Single-factor OTP devices are similar to look-up secret authenticators with the exception that the secrets are cryptographically and independently generated by the authenticator and verifier and compared by the verifier.
 The secret is computed based on a nonce that may be time-based or from a counter on the authenticator and verifier.</td>
   </tr>